 Why you’ve got to listen to this episode:

 Times have certainly changed since 1844 and so has the organization.
 Fast forward to today, the YMCA has 12,000 location in 119 countries.
-It is also, no longer an only men and faith-based organization but a much more inclusive and diverse one.
+It is also no longer an only man and faith-based organization but a much more inclusive and diverse one.

 The YMCA has survived Civil Wars, both World Wars and the great depression.
 It also had to transform itself many times over to remain relevant to its audience.

-Part of the YMCA success is their ability to change, but how does a massive global organization master the art of being sensitive enough to understand the needs of their audiences, flexible enough to change and adapt to those needs while staying true to its brand essence?
+Part of the YMCA success is its ability to change, but how does a massive global organization master the art of being sensitive enough to understand the needs of its audiences, flexible enough to change and adapt to those needs while staying true to its brand essence?

 How does the YMCA manage to have such diverse and tailored offerings for each community it is in, and still be consistent with the overall global brand?

 How does it manage reputational risks when it deals with so many audiences, many of which kids, and with so many staff and volunteers?

 The YMCA brand is a great example to look at as it has faced many challenges that brands, for profit or not, are still facing today.
 The ability to change and adapt to the times and be compelling to different audiences.
 The power to attract audiences and harness support.
 And the skill to allow for flexibility in each community while still remain consistent and strengthening the global brand.

 In this episode, I speak with ken Lima-Coelho, Vice President of Community Engagement with the YMCA Calgary.
 Ken tells us why investing in the brand is so important for the YMCA and what exactly are they doing locally and globally to strengthen the brand.